Jasper Dag Tjaden

 Since January 2021, I am Professor for Applied Social Research and Public Policy at the Economic and Social Science Department of the University of Potsdam, Germany.

-Before joining the University of Potsdam, I worked for the United Nations as data analytics coordinator for the International Organization for Migration’s Global Migration Data Analysis Centre, for the World Bank as research consultant, and for the Migration Policy Group as policy analyst.
+Before joining the University of Potsdam, I worked for the United Nations as data analytics coordinator for the International Organization for Migration’s (IOM) Global Migration Data Analysis Centre, for the World Bank as research consultant, and for the Migration Policy Group as policy analyst.

 Have a look at my publications via Google Scholar.